healeycodes/virtual-ants/README.md

 <br>

-A playground for Langton's Ant, written with vanilla HTML, CSS, and JavaScript, in a single index.html file.
+A playground for Langton's Ant, written in a few hours with vanilla HTML, CSS, and JavaScript, in a single index.html file.

 <br>